windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 #### 1.4.1.2 bootstrap.js

 The `bootstrap.js` file is the main script file for the plugin.
 It is executed in the plugin's lifecycle, such as when the plugin is loaded, unloaded, or updated.
+It must be in the root directory of the plugin.

 A `bootstrap.js` file containing functions to handle various events: